ZluskeN/ZSN_Coldwar/README.md

 This is a Cold War era compilation mod, which introduces Soviet and US factions from the late 80's.

-It also includes a bunch of optional configs for RH M16 pack, NI Arms AK pack and RHS mod
+It also includes a bunch of optional configs for NI Arms AK pack and RHS mod

 ## Build locally